JRiley1892/JRiley1892/README.md

-Hi there, I'm [Your Name]!
+Hi there, I'm Jacob Riley!
 I'm a self-taught front-end developer passionate about creating beautiful, responsive websites that are both user-friendly and accessible.

 My journey into web development started when I discovered my love for design and decided to teach myself how to code.
 I spent countless hours learning HTML, CSS, JavaScript, and various front-end frameworks such as Bootstrap and React.
 I'm always eager to learn more and stay up-to-date with the latest trends and technologies in the industry.